Skip to Content

 Sharing is caring!

-This recipe is perfect for a BBQ or picnic and can be served warm or cold.
+This recipe is perfect side dish or main course for summers BBQs or a picnic and can be served warm or cold.

-pesto pasta salad in a large glass bowl
+Pesto pasta salad in a large white bowl.

-This salad just tastes like summer - it showcases delicious produce like yellow squash, zucchini, cherry tomatoes, and corn.
-Paired with lovely pasta a homemade pesto sauce - it's a crowd-pleasing dish.
+This healthy pasta salad just tastes like summer - it showcases delicious produce like yellow squash, zucchini, juicy tomatoes, and sweet corn.
+You can make your own homemade pesto sauce.

 • optional - additional salt and pepper, fresh basil for topping